19 Different Types of Penguins Explained

 Physical Attributes

-Although these birds can’t fly, their body is tailored like other marine animals in a uniform tapered shape that makes them expert swimmers.
+Although these birds can’t fly, their body is tailored like other marine animals in a uniformly tapered shape, making them expert swimmers.

-The forelimbs are modified into flippers, the tail is short and wedge-shaped, and the hind limbs are set far back on the body, which is supported on land by webbed feet.
+The forelimbs are modified into flippers, the tail is short and wedge-shaped, and the hind limbs are set far back on the body, supported on land by webbed feet.

 It is pretty easy to distinguish penguins from other birds because they have an upright body posture.
 This upright stance is evident on the ground.
 With their body angled forward, they can shuffle, hop or run.

-They are different types of penguins; they come in various shapes, sizes, and colors.
-While some are colorful, most species have a unitary color that looks like a black and white tuxedo.
+Different types of penguins are in various shapes, sizes, and colors.
+While some are colorful, most species have a unitary color resembling a black and white tuxedo.
 This color combo is a camouflage technique called countershading.

 Diet, breeding, and adaptation

-A considerable part of their lives is spent in the ocean, where they hunt for their meal underwater.
-Their diet mainly consists of fishes, squid, krill, and crustaceans.
+Many of their lives are spent in the ocean, where they hunt for their meal underwater.
+Their diet mainly consists of fish, squid, krill, and crustaceans.

 For warmth, their thick feathers help regulate them.
 Penguins in cold climates huddle together in large colonies.
 They also stay warm by covering their feathers with oil before swimming.
 This oil is formed in a gland near the base of its tail.